 Don’t have time right now to read the full review?
 Don’t worry – here’s a short breakdown to help clue you in.

-- Stake is available for free with their ‘Starter Pack’ trading account.
+- Stake is available for free with their ‘Standard’ account which includes fractional trading & advanced order types.

-- You can only invest in US stocks.
+- You can invest in only US stocks and ETFs.

 - You can get started from as little as £50.

-As mentioned, Stake is a digital brokerage platform which has recently moved into the UK market.
-What’s interesting about this platform, is the fact that it exclusively deals in US stocks and companies.
+As mentioned, Stake is a digital brokerage platform which has moved into the UK market in 2020.
+What’s interesting about this platform is the fact that it exclusively deals in US stocks.
 That might make it seem like a bit of a niche interest for some UK investors.
 Though that’s not always a bad thing – As they say, jack of all trades = master of none.

 In fact, if it’s your first time in looking into US shares and stocks in general, it’s likely you’ll find the platform to be refreshingly easy to use.
 It benefits from a very clean, simple design.
 As well as offering completely unlimited commission-free trading.

-The companies you want to trade in come thick and fast, too.
+The companies that you would be interested in trading are in abundance.
 What’s more, the platform provides a solid amount of data.
 It’s pretty comprehensive if you’re fairly new to stock trading.
 You get a nice market topline overview section, too.
 So if you want to see how Nasdaq is doing – for example – you can do so with a quick glance.

-At present, Stake offers a large number of stocks and funds, even if it is exclusively US-centric.
-Right now, you can trade in over 3,500 different US stocks and ETFs.
+At present, Stake offers a huge number of stocks and ETFs, even if it is exclusively US-centric.
+Right now, you can trade over 6,000 different US stocks and ETFs.
 All with zero commission on unlimited trades.
-This is an area where Stake trumps competitors like Trading 212.
-Who currently offer less than half that number of US stocks (around 1,500).
+This is an area where Stake trumps competitors like Trading 212, who currently offer around 3,000 US stocks.

 If diversification within the US market is the name of the game, then you are going to want to give Stake a closer look.